code-chimp/webpack-livereload-plugin/README.md

                    automatically to `<head>`.
 - `ignore` - (Default: `null`) RegExp of files to ignore.
 Null value means ignore nothing.
+- `gracePeriod` - (Default: 0) time in milliseconds to delay notifying the clients (allows time for builds, etc. to complete)

 ## Why?